Gautham-Nadimpalli/DIP-Project/age and gender prediction video code/instructions..md

 ## Usage
+1.Before running the scripts:
+ please download the caffe model weights and haarcascade_frontalface_default.xml  from packages_needed folder, and place it under the same directory of this code file.

-1. Run the script:
+2. Run the script:

 python age_gender_prediction_video_model1.py

-2. The webcam feed will open, and faces will be detected and labeled with predicted gender and age.
+3. The webcam feed will open, and faces will be detected and labeled with predicted gender and age.

-3. Press the `Esc` key to exit the program.
+4. Press the `Esc` key to exit the program.

 ## Configuration